 Qantas Founders Museum continues to create new displays, exhibits and experiences to expand the Qantas story which the Museum tells.
 Recent new exhibits and experiences include interactive table displays, Catalina Double Sunrise Display and museum tours.

-Qantas Founders Museum is the custodian of significant Qantas aircraft including the Boeing 747 – 200 VH-EBQ “City of Bunbury”, the DC-3 VH-EAP and the Boeing 707 – 138 VH-EBA “City of Canberra” – the first jet aircraft Qantas owned.
-To ensure the preservation of Australia’s aviation heritage for future generations to enjoy, Qantas Founders Museum will engage in a $7 million project to build a roof over the museum’s aeroplane enclosure to protect these iconic aircraft from the fierce Western Queensland sun.
+Qantas Founders Museum is the custodian of significant Qantas aircraft including the Boeing 747 – 238 VH-EBQ “City of Bunbury”, the DC-3 VH-EAP and the Boeing 707 – 138 VH-EBA “City of Canberra” – the first jet aircraft Qantas owned.
+To ensure the preservation of Australia’s aviation heritage for future generations to enjoy, Qantas Founders Museum will engage in a $14.3 million project to build a roof over the museum’s aeroplane enclosure to protect these iconic aircraft from the fierce Western Queensland sun.
+As part of the Airpark Roof construction, Qantas Founders Museum will be installing a state of the art light and sound show which will project images on to the Museum’s Boeing 747, Boeing 707 and Super Constellation.
+This will create an unique night experience for Longreach.
+This project is expected to be completed in 2020.